akarimp/Oceanlyz/docs/2_Getting_Started.rst

     dispout='off';

-Run Oceanlyz
+Run OCEANLYZ
 ------------

-To run Oceanlyz follow these steps:
+To run OCEANLYZ follow these steps:

 * Open MATLAB or GNU Octave.